 - Make sure your doctor knows if you are also using St John's wort, modafinil (Provigil®), pioglitazone (Actos®), rifabutin (Mycobutin®), rifampin (Rifadin®, Rimactane®), cimetidine (Tagamet®), a steroid medicine (such as dexamethasone, prednisolone, prednisone, or Medrol®), medicine for HIV or AIDS (such as amprenavir, efavirenz, fosamprenavir, indinavir, nelfinavir, nevirapine, ritonavir, saquinavir, Agenerase®, Crixivan®, Fortovase®, Invirase®, Lexiva®, Norvir®, Sustiva®, Viracept®, or Viramune®), medicine for seizures (such as carbamazepine, oxcarbazepine, phenobarbital, phenytoin, Dilantin®, or Tegretol®), or a phenothiazine medicine (such as prochlorperazine, Compazine®, Mellaril®, Phenergan®, Thorazine®, or Trilafon®).

 - Do not drink alcohol while you are using this medicine.

 - Tell your doctor if you are using any medicines that make you sleepy.
 These include sleeping pills, cold and allergy medicine, narcotic pain relievers, and sedatives.

 Warnings While Using This Medicine

-- This medicine may make you drowsy or dizzy.
-Avoid driving, using machines, or doing anything else that could be dangerous if you are not alert.
+- This medicine may make you dizzy or drowsy.
+Stand or sit up slowly if you are dizzy.
+Avoid driving, using machines, or doing anything else that could be dangerous until you know how this medicine affects you.

 - This medicine may be habit-forming.
 If you feel that the medicine is not working as well, do not use more than your prescribed dose.
 Call your doctor for instructions.